 What Is Dyslexia?

-Dyslexia is a learning disability that hinders an individual’s ability to read by affecting spelling, writing, and comprehension.
-Dyslexia is not a learning disability that a child will outgrow, so it’s important to pursue a diagnosis and strategies to improve reading ability.
-Anyone can be diagnosed with dyslexia, although the testing process is different for adults than for children.
+Dyslexia is a learning disability that hinders an individual’s ability to read by affecting spelling, writing, and comprehension skills.
+Dyslexia is not a learning disability that a child will outgrow, so it’s important to pursue a diagnosis and implement strategies to improve reading ability at a young age.
+Anyone can be diagnosed with dyslexia, although the dyslexia test process is different for adults than it is for children.
 Often Individuals with dyslexia can be very creative and intelligent yet struggle with basic reading skills.

-In addition, there are subtle signs to watch for in children with dyslexia, including:
+In addition, there are subtle behavioral signs to watch for in children with dyslexia, including:

 Recognizing early symptoms of dyslexia can help diagnose the disability sooner, providing a more significant overall opportunity to improve.